turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 *   Create slideshow pages from users' photo buckets.
 *   Users can resize images before downloading.

+### Crowdfunding (Kickstarter)

+Users have ideas and dreams but need funding to make them happen.
+Allow them to upload a pitch and users can pledge a set amount to help reach a funding goal.

+* User roles include: guest, registered, project owners, project funders, admin
+* Guests can view projects
+* Registered users can start projects
+* A project can have more than one user as owners/requesters
+* Registered users can fund projects
+* A progress bar that shows what percentage funding is at

+#### Possible Extensions

+* Limited tiers for funding amounts with different incentives/rewards
+* Video uploading

 ## <a name="base-data"></a> Base Data